-All Ph.D. candidates must take and pass a Comprehensive Examination prior to writing their Ph.D. thesis.
+All Ph.D. candidates must take and pass the Candidacy Examination Part II within 24 months of entering their program.
 The examination is normally scheduled after the student has completed all coursework.
-The comprehensive exam consists of both a written and oral component.
+The candidacy exam part II consists of both a written and oral component.

-The comprehensive exam is graded as pass or fail: a "conditional" pass is not an option in the Department of Soil Science.
+The candidacy exam part II is graded as pass or fail: a "conditional" pass is not an option in the Department of Soil Science.

-The comprehensive exam may be repeated once, and ONLY with permission of the Dean of the College of Graduate and Postdoctoral Studies and within a time-frame agreeable to the student.
+The candidacy exam part II may be repeated once, and ONLY with permission of the Dean of the College of Graduate and Postdoctoral Studies and within a time-frame agreeable to the student.